 Does my health insurance cover acupuncture treatments?

-At Pivotal Motion Acupuncture, we are currently in-network with the following health insurance providers: Aetna, Allegiance, American Specialty Health, Blue Cross/Blue Shield of Montana, Cigna, Interwest, Pacific Source, and Triwest.
+At Pivotal Motion Acupuncture, we are currently in-network with the following health insurance providers: Aetna, Allegiance, American Specialty Health, Blue Cross/Blue Shield of Montana, Cigna, Interwest, Mountain Health Co-Op, Pacific Source, and Triwest.
 We will verify your benefits prior to your first visit.
 The verification process takes 48-72 hours.
 As a patient, you are responsible for any co-pays, co-insurance, and meeting any deductibles that are included in your insurance benefit plan.
 These payments must be made prior to treatment.

 For all other patients, we are happy to provide you with a Superbill to submit to your insurance for reimbursement.
 Payment must be made prior to treatment and Pivotal Motion Acupuncture policies state that we are unable to refund any money that is not paid by the insurance provider.
 For more information regarding insurance benefits and if your insurance will cover acupuncture, please give us a call at (406) 414-0042.

 what should i do prior to my visit?